Time to Trial!

 Is mealtime an issue for anyone?
 If so; How would the parents like you to manage it?

 It's likely you’ll be on the move so dress in smart but casual clothes that you can move around in.
-(Think; rolling on the ground playing babies with a 2yr old or climbing up the climbing frame at the playground!)
+(You might be rolling on the ground with a 2yr old or walking 20mins home from school)

 This is England, so take a coat!